ZONGE-International/ZongeWebDev/content/Methods/GroundMethods/gravity.md

 ## Instrumentation

-- Lacoste & Romberg G Meters (link)
+- Lacoste & Romberg G Meters

-- Scintrex CG5 (link) when higher precision measurements (typical repeatability of 0.01 mGal) are required.
+- Scintrex CG5 when higher precision measurements (typical repeatability of 0.01 mGal) are required.

 - It is required to use geodetic-grade GPS receivers to obtain accurate position information (most importantly elevation)